uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 ### **I want to teach a workshop!**
 - [ ] Several times per semester, a call for co-instructors will be sent out to organizers @ swcarpentry dot uio dot no mailing list.
 Reply to the call if you are interested!
 - [ ] You can also contact the local or the regional coordinator and propose a workshop by sending an email to carpadmin @ swcarpentry dot uio dot no
+- We try to have at least one certified The Carpentries co-instructor.
+Not yet certified?
+Contact us by email to carpadmin @ swcarpentry dot uio dot no
 ---

+### **What lessons can I teach?**
+- You can teach any of the core lessons from [Software](http://software-carpentry.org/lessons/), [Data](http://datacarpentry.org/lessons/), or [Library Carpentry](https://librarycarpentry.org/lessons/)!
+- You can also teach any of the additional lessons from the Carpentries curriculum.
+- You have developed lesson material and want to teach your own workshops?
+Ask us by email to carpadmin @ swcarpentry dot uio dot no

 ### **I am looking for co-instructors and helpers!**
 - [ ] Ask the community by sending an email to organizers @ swcarpentry dot uio dot no